 Provisions for litigation risks on banking operations include the provision for the German branch (RCI Banque S.A.
-Niederlassung Deutschland), which came to €13m at end-December 2014 (of which €1m for the VAT-relatedtax audit and €12m for unfair administration/processing fees billed to retail customers, following the ruling by Germany's Supreme court), and the €5m provision for the Hungarian subsidiary (RCI ZRT) made further to a new law with retrospective effect on contracts in foreign currencies.
+Niederlassung Deutschland), for €3m at end-December2016 against €6m at end-December 2015 following areversal (not used) of €3m for unfair administration/processing fees.
+The remaining provisions relate to administration/processing fees billed to business customers.